theo-armour/pages/00-journal/2023-10-17-website-essentials.md

 Remember, while links are important, they should be used appropriately.
 Too many links can distract and frustrate users, and links to irrelevant or low-quality sites can harm your site's SEO.

+## Appendix

+* > copyright &copy 2023 Theo Armour.
+MIT license.
+* A copyright notice that is current.
+* A suitable license ~ as open as possible or needed
+* Control-U to view source.
+The source should be readable and well organized

 ## Images

 A picture is worth a thousand words

+## Call to Action

+A good webpage is a good reflection of you.

+Choosing to do good work is choosing to be a good person.

 ## Links of Interest Page / Resources Page